DoubleAmericano

 famous last words

 "I don't think that there has ever been a foray into legal territory on my blog, if I think about it.
-Which is a bit odd, because I'm not a lawyer, but my dad is, and I love talking about trials and legal things with him."
+Which is a bit odd, because I'm not a lawyer, but my dad is, and I love talking about trials and legal things with him."-- on Contracts

 March 2014: dear blog, time for the once-every-few-years sorry-I've-neglected-you post (see exhibit 1, the most recent iteration and exhibit 2, the oldest iteration).
 What's my excuse this time?
 I'm in law school, so no free time.
 Also, maybe in a few years that post linked above is going to be factually incorrect.
 Who knows, I'm currently a clueless 1L so anything could happen.
 However, I went hunting through my blog today for some substantive writing from my past lives, having had some weird idea that I must have written a few posts that were more than a paragraph long.
 I was 98% incorrect, but I did dig up a few examples where I managed to ramble on at length.